Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 For an infestation that’s either severe, spread over a large area or both, insecticides containing bifenthrin and acephate can help.
 Apply granulated insecticide with a fertilizer spreader or liquid insecticide using an insecticide attachment on the end of a garden hose.

 Most of these products are more effective on a recently watered lawn.
 That said, always follow the manufacturers instructions because correct application methods vary from product to product.
-For heavy infestations, you might need to retreat the lawn every two weeks until the chinch bugs are gone.
+For heavy cinch bug infestations, you might need to retreat the lawn every two weeks until the chinch bugs are gone.

 When you’re dealing with a chinch bug infestation that just won’t go away, it’s worth consulting an exterminator.
-A professional can bring insecticides you might not have access to, apply them safely, and advise you on correcting the conditions that are attracting the bugs.
+A pest control professional can bring insecticides you might not have access to, apply them safely, and advise you on correcting the conditions that are attracting the bugs.

 If you’re thinking about re-planting your lawn, avoid St. Augustine grass, which is a favorite of chinch bugs.
 Zoysia grass is somewhat less attractive to these insects, but Bermuda grass, buffalo grass, and bahia grass are even better choices for a chinch-bug-free lawn.
 Beyond this, proper lawn care goes a long way towards keeping these insects away.